dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 ### <mark style="background: #BABD00;">How are snapshots stored?</mark>

-When you take a snapshot of a running VM, Hyper-V briefly pauses the VM to create a new automatic virtual hard disk (AVHD) which is <mark style="background: #BABD00;">essentially a differencing disk</mark>, attaches it to the VM to store changes to the VM data, saves the processor state into a file (.bin), then resumes the VM.
+When you take a snapshot of a running VM, Hyper-V briefly pauses the VM to create a new <mark style="background: #BABD00;">automatic virtual hard disk (AVHD)</mark> which is <mark style="background: #BABD00;">essentially a differencing disk</mark>, attaches it to the VM to store changes to the VM data, saves the processor state into a file (.bin), then resumes the VM.

 Hyper-V also makes a copy of the VM configuration file, and saves the contents of the VM memory and processor state.

 Snapshots can also be created when a VM is turned-off, in which case Hyper-V does not need to capture VM memory or processor state data.

-Snapshot data files are stored as .avhd files (with Hyper-V).
+Snapshot data files are stored as ``.avhd`` files (with Hyper-V).

 Taking multiple snapshots can quickly consume storage space!

 Files usually are located in the same folder (or a sub folder) as the virtual hard disk.

-Do not delete .avhd files directly from the storage location.
+Do not delete ``.avhd`` files directly from the storage location.
 Instead, use Hyper-V Manager to select the virtual machine, and then delete the snapshots from the snapshot tree.

 ### <mark style="background: #BABD00;">Virtual Disk File Formats:</mark>

 <mark style="background: #BABD00;">VMDK:</mark> An open format developed by VMWare.
 Most common format (used by Oracle VirtualBox)

 <mark style="background: #BABD00;">VHD:</mark> A native format from Microsoft (Hyper-V and Microsoft Virtual PC)